Máedóc of Ferns: Legacy

 Aedan is credited as the founder of thirty churches and a number of monasteries.
 The first of these monasteries was on the island of his birth, now the site of 18th-century ruins and burial ground.
 The clay or mortar from the ruins of the church is said to provide protection against fire or drowning and is kept by many local people in their homes.
 Other monasteries include Drumlane (near Milltown in County Cavan); at Ferns in County Wexford; at Dissert-Nairbre in County Waterford; and at Rosinver near the site of his death.
-The church of Llawhaden in Pembrokeshire, Wales, also commemorates him near the site of a ford he supposedly discovered while leading his oxen.
+In Wales he founded Saint Madoc of Ferns church in Haroldston West, Pembrokeshire.
+The church of Llawhaden, also in Pembrokeshire, Wales, commemorates him near the site of a ford he supposedly discovered while leading his oxen.